space-wizards/website-content/content/post/XX-XX-XX-progress-report-28.md

 ## [OpenDream](https://github.com/wixoaGit/OpenDream/tree/RobustToolbox)

 As if powering a remake of Space Station 13 wasn’t enough, the RobustToolbox engine is also being used to power OpenDream, a new project that aims to be a free and open-source alternative to BYOND itself.
 BYOND is very dated as an engine, and OpenDream aims to improve many aspects of it such as performance, new features, and so on.
 Even if SS14 exists, being able to run and maintain existing SS13 codebases off-BYOND is always important for reasons such as preservation and nostalgia.

-OpenDream uses the RobustToolbox engine as a starting point, including its existing networking, UI and rendering code and will integrate the SS14 launcher and account system - allowing players to launch OpenDream-hosted SS13 servers using the same launcher they already use for SS14.
+OpenDream uses the RobustToolbox engine as a starting point, including its existing networking, UI and rendering code and will integrate the SS14 launcher and account system - allowing players to connect to OpenDream-hosted SS13 servers using the same launcher they already use for SS14.
 RobustToolbox is particularly well-suited for the task because it has already integrated features inspired from Space Station 13 and other BYOND games.
-OpenDream aims to eventually improve and extend BYOND itself, meaning that games making use of OpenDream's new features won't be able to run on BYOND.
-Also not included is the ability to connect to OpenDream-hosted servers with the official BYOND client or vice-versa.

 OpenDream aims to eventually improve and extend BYOND itself.
 This means that eventually, games making use of OpenDream’s new features will not be able to run on BYOND itself.
 It also does not aim to allow you to connect to OpenDream server with the official BYOND client or vice versa.
 In the future, SS13 servers will be able to make the switch to OpenDream.

 You can find the [Discord server for OpenDream here](https://discord.gg/wBKPVXXKty).